Palm Tran: Palm Tran Connection

 Palm Tran Connection is operated by private transport companies and oversight is provided through Palm Tran.
 They travel to every destination in Palm Beach County – from Jupiter to Boca Raton and from Palm Beach to South Bay.
 Palm Tran Connection schedules all trips, prepares vehicle manifests, handles customer concerns & commendations, determines eligibility, and monitors the performance of the Transportation Providers.
+The fare for ADA and TD is $3.50 per one way.
+DOSS is free to meal sites.

 Route list

 Routes are divided into four regions within the county.

 Main Corridor

 Main Corridor routes traverse the primary north–south surface roads of the county from Boca Raton in the south to Riviera Beach in the north.

 North County

 North County routes mainly serve Palm Beach Gardens, Riviera Beach, and Jupiter.

 Central County

 Central County routes serve West Palm Beach, Wellington, Lake Worth, and Belle Glade.

 South County

 South County routes mainly serve the cities of Boynton Beach, Delray Beach, and Boca Raton.